Hyperfoil/Horreum/docs/site/content/en/docs/Concepts/core-concepts/index.md

 ## Datasource

 A `Datasource` is a **required** top-level organizational construct that defines the source of the data to be stored or retrieved by Horreum.
 Currently, Horreum supports 2 types of `Datasource`: Postgres and Elasticsearch

+## Baseline

+The *initial* sample for an `Experiment` comparison.
+Configured in an `Experiment Profile`.

+## Change Detection Variable

+Change detection tracks `Schema` `Label`s that have been configured as a Change Detection Variable.

+## Experiment

+This enables running a comparison between `Runs` for a particular `Test`.
+There can be multiple `Profile`s configured for an `Experiment` to check for a variety of desired conditions.
+The outcome status for each `Profile` condition will be one of the following:
+- SAME
+- WORSE
+- BETTER

+## Experiment Profile

+A `Profile` consists of:
+- `Experiment` selector
+- `Baseline`
+- 0, 1 or many Comparison conditions

+## JSON validation schema
+An *optional* schema added to a `Test` to validate uploaded `Run` JSON data.